Science Teacher, Co-Founder, Head of Grounds & Services

 Tanya enjoys spending her free time outside, whether she is camping by the river, kayaking in the coastal salt marshes, or exploring the backcountry on multi-day backpacking trips.
 She is excited to expand her knowledge of outdoor adventures and to continue her work as an adolescent educator with FBRA!

 Academic Director, Language Arts Teacher

 FBRA Girls» More About Katherine

-Katherine Saul is excited to be joining the FBRA Girls’ team.
-For the last 10 years, Katherine has taught middle school language arts in Washington, D.C. and Denver, CO, mostly in charter schools.
-She loves middle schoolers, and is grateful that she gets to read and write with these young people as they begin to figure out what they are interested in and passionate about in the world.
+Katherine Saul is excited to be a part of the FBRA Girls’ team.
+Before joining FBRA in 2016, Katherine taught middle school language arts for 10 years in Washington, D.C. and Denver, CO, mostly in charter schools.
+She loves middle schoolers and is grateful that she gets to read and write with these young people as they begin to figure out what they are interested in and passionate about in the world.